 A review panel consisting of the Director of Operations, State Traffic Engineer, State Maintenance Engineer or their designees will review the conceptual drawings or final artistic design using the criteria described below.
 The Department reserves the right to refuse any and all proposals.
-Murals, or embellishments or aesthetic elements must meet the criteria below.
+Non-vegetative Enhancement Features must meet the criteria below.